Ziablik/itmo-2019/students/ziablik/6/pizzapp/docs/index.rst

-.. piazzapp documentation master file, created by sphinx-quickstart on Sat Oct 19 23:24:07 2019.
+.. pizzapp documentation master file, created by sphinx-quickstart on Sat Oct 19 23:24:07 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-Welcome to piazzapp's documentation!
+Welcome to pizzapp's documentation!
 ==================================

 .. toctree::